sudheersuri/Node-MongoDB-Angular-CRUD/README.md

 Steps :

-Start Mongo server by going into bin folder of your mongodb and enter mongo start Download the files
+Start Mongo server by opening command prompt in bin folder of your mongodb and enter "mongo start" command.
+Download the files.
-In activitydb.js, make necessary changes under app.get('/')
+In activitydb.js, make necessary changes under app.get('/').
-Test by going to http://localhost:3005/
+Test by going to http://localhost:3005/.